trumpdo197/pug-tailwind-ts-template/readme.md

 In the page's `foot` (`src/views/partials/foot.pug`), we do some logical check to ensure the main script is loaded along with the page-specific script.

 **Note**:
-- There's a `public` folder for you which will be copied to `dist` after building.
+- There's a `public` folder for you which will be copied to `dist` on the building process.
 Maybe try adding some images, fonts, stuff...?
 - Page-specific CSS is not implemented yet for the sake of simplicity.
 - Be careful when you make changes to the bundle's output filename, it might breaks the template!